Kingaday/UMD2MKV/README.md

 Julian, a friend of mine produces comparison videos on youtube exploring the picture quality differences between different home video releases.
 You can find his work on : https://www.youtube.com/@JulianDeBacker
-Besides dvd's, (4K) bluray's, laserdiscs, vhs tapes, ... he also assesses the quality of UMD video releases.
+Besides dvds, (4K) blurays, laserdiscs, vhs tapes, ... he also assesses the quality of UMD video releases.
 Where possible he tries to use the cleanest copy for this "fair use" purpose so direct digital copies are preferred.
 His focus is not on technical processes so this is where UMD2MKV comes into play.
 Without the need to know about several tools and technical jargon he can now easily extract scenes from UMD movies.